byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 It is when ones feelings are in touch with the reality of the forces in their environment, that someone can begin to see the patterns which are capable of generating life.

-In the process of accepting the truth the deepest passion was reveled.
-It was in fact a part of the soul that was healed in this process.
-The compassion of Mother Earth to forgive.
-And Give.
-Only when compassion is present will the heart revel the truth, for only then one is capable of facing the truth.

 ![*Patio garden bird.*](./vivariumGeorgeTownGallery/vivariumPatio/vivariumGTPatioBirdweb.JPG)

-#### *Naturally taping into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from recognizing beauty in nature.
+#### *Naturally taping into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from recognizing the beauty in nature, feeling one with nature.
 Bio-logically re-connecting; an archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine through feeling, connecting soil to soul.*

 ![moringa tree bloom](./vivariumGeorgeTownGallery/vivariumGarden/vivariumMoringaFlowers02Web.JPG)

-***Cross Pollinate; being the gardener, an open hand, bringing seed to soil, the womb of Mother Earth, the beginnings of life, love and endings.
+***Soil Makers; being the gardener, an open hand, bringing seed to soil, the womb of Mother Earth, the beginnings of life, love and endings.
 Each bloom in the doing of this most holy act.***

 Using the biological relationships with *'Mother Earth'* as a path of discovery into the unique characteristics of intentional independent habitats, that not only can influence a spontaneous therapeutic act but can also be used by the designer to open; they are dynamic, adaptable and can be experienced, *generate feelings*, offering a *safe space* and the possibility for trying out inventive solutions and transformation.